 - Type in “hotels.com” in the search bar.

 - Click “shop now” by the Hotels.com search result and it will take you to the Hotels.com website, where you can make your purchase directly.
+It does not cost you any extra money to shop for items through Rakuten.

 - You will get the gift certificate via email, which can be printed out and put in a card for your pastor!